Skip to main content

 Written by Andrés Ramirez

 With TeselaGen's platform you can close the Design-Build-Test-Learn (DBTL) cycle using machine learning algorithms that automatically learn from your data.
-The DISCOVER module is capable of suggesting new candidates that can optimize your results given your previous experimental rounds.
-This document shows how to enable those candidates as new designs at the DESIGN module to perform the next DBTL cycle.
+The Discover toolkit is capable of suggesting new candidates that can optimize your results given your previous experimental rounds.
+This document shows how to enable those candidates as new designs at the Molecular Biology toolkit to perform the next DBTL cycle.

 Requirements: